felias-fogg/RescueAVR/README.txt

-This Arduino sketch is an alterative firmware for manekinen's Fusebit Doctor PCB (see http://mdiy.pl/atmega-fusebit-doctor-hvpp/?lang=en).
+This Arduino sketch is an alternative firmware for manekinen's Fusebit Doctor PCB (see http://mdiy.pl/atmega-fusebit-doctor-hvpp/?lang=en).
 The functionality is very similar.
 However, it is Open Source (under the GPL)  and can be freely modified and extended.